 - Following our guidelines may lead to greater success with your educational project.
 Thanks for your patience!

-1. Please read this important information and lesson plan suggestion before writing to mushers.
-Click to view the UPDATED information teachers must read before sending letters to mushers.
+1. Please read this important information and suggestions before writing to mushers.

-* Please Note: Each year’s musher contact list is updated in mid December or January because mushers can sign up for the race until the end of the November.
+* Please Note: Each year’s musher contact list is updated in mid-December or January because mushers can sign up for the race until the end of the November.
 We do NOT know who all of our mushers will be until that time.
 We will not send out the ‘new’ contact list until mid December or January.
-Also, not all mushers allow us to give out their postal information.
 Please use an updated list EACH YEAR to make sure you are writing to the correct list of mushers and that you are writing to mushers who agree to get letters from students.
 You will need to provide us with your information on the form each year.
 Thanks for your patience!

 4. Students should choose the mushers they’d like to write to and create well written letters that ask good questions and wish mushers success.
 When students view information on a musher’s website, students are able to come up with interesting questions that aren’t answered on the website, making response from mushers who do write back, much more interesting for your students.